 To setup custom group assignment, first manually create the desired number of groups.
 Always click the bottom-most plus-sign to keep the groups in numerical order.

-The Canvas > People > Team assignments do not connect/correlate to the Breakout Groups in Ultra, so if you'd like to have students breakout into the same groups as are setup in Canvas, there is a special procedure to facilitate this setup.
+Canvas LMS Note: The Canvas > People > Group spaces do not connect/correlate to the Breakout Groups in Ultra, so if you'd like to have students breakout into the same groups then you will want to use the Custom assignment option.

 1. Set group assignment to Custom assignment

 2. Check the box to Allow attendees to switch groups